changzhihang/changzhihang.github.io/_posts/archie/2024-02-21-archie-chapter1-en.md

 “Oh, please no!”
 Archie gawked at Thord in dismay.
 “I knew this would go wrong.
 I just knew it!
 I told you!”

-“Thord scoffed at him.
+Thord scoffed at him.
 “Like mere words ever helped with anything.”

 It pained Archie to hear a sentiment like that.
 As weak as he was—and as little as he knew of magic—a sword was useless to him.
 All he had was words.

 “I knew exactly what was going to happen as soon as that hero arrived, and I tried to warn you,” Archie said, trying to explain.
 “I wanted to save you.
 I wanted to save us all!”

 Thord snorted at Archie as if the pathetic Illager had just fallen into an outhouse and crawled out of the filth on his hands and knees.
 “You go ahead and try to tell that to the others.
 See what they have to say.”
-He started staggering back in the direction of the Illager mansion, deep in the nearby dark forest.”
+He started staggering back in the direction of the Illager mansion, deep in the nearby dark forest.

 “Wait!”
 Archie said as he scampered after Thord.
 “Why torture me?
 I’m no threat to you.
 It’s that horrible hero you should be angry at.”